MangoTeam/replication-package/README.md

 ## Instructions: VirtualBox

-Simply decompress the provided `mockdown-vm.tar.gz`, and open `box.ovf` with VirtualBox.
+Simply decompress `mockdown-vm.tar.gz`, available at `https://goto.ucsd.edu/~dylan/mockdown-vm.tar.gz` and open the included `box.ovf` with VirtualBox.

 The user credentials (if needed) are: